vickylim/vickylim.com/content/about/index.md

 ![Image](https://d2w9rnfcy7mm78.cloudfront.net/33193119/original_23b5c5dcbbe96563a3fa4ef0ab4205d4.jpg?1735065657?bc=0)
 *Me and Raindrop, 9/2/2024*

-I spent my teen years writing on LiveJournal and my twenties writing zines (_Dear Jaguar_ and [_Abstract Door_](https://vickylim.com/abstract-door-zine)).
-Now I'm near the end of my thirties and I'm trying to remember how to be myself and connect with others on the internet.
+I spent my teen years writing on LiveJournal and my twenties writing [_Abstract Door_](https://vickylim.com/abstract-door-zine) and [_Personal Statements_](https://vickyalways.blogspot.com/).
+Now I'm near the end of my thirties and I'm trying to remember how to post things on the internet without wishing to delete it all right after.

-You can write to me at vickysagittariussquare@gmail.com 💌
+You can write to me at vicky.txt@gmail.com 💌

 ## Topics
 - [a-day-in-the-life](https://vickylim.com/tags/a-day-in-the-life/) : me just writing about my day